matter-labs/zksync-lite-docs/docs/faq/intro.md

 3. Additionally to the proof, the state ∆ (a small amount of data for every transaction) is also published over the mainchain network as cheap `calldata`.
 This enables anyone to reconstruct the state at every moment.
 4. The proof and the state ∆ is verified by the smart contract, thus verifying both the validity of all the transactions included in the block and block data availability.

-This architecture is called **zkRollup**.
 The SNARK verification is much cheaper than verifying every transaction individually, and storing the state off-chain is much cheaper than storing it in EVM.
 Hence a huge boost of scalability (~100-200x mainnet capacity) and tx cost savings.

 zkRollup architecture provides the following guarantees: